department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 template: 4-action-page-pending
 ---

 Has your clothing been damaged by your prosthetic or orthopedic device (such as a wheelchair) or by the medicine you’re taking for a skin condition?
-If yes, you may be able to get money each year to help you buy new clothes.
+If it has, you may be able to get money each year to help you buy new clothes.
 This is a disability compensation benefit known as an annual clothing allowance.
 Find out if you can get this benefit.

 <div class="call-out" markdown="1">